nitishdsharma/CIRCLECI_TASK/README.md

 6. Link the CircleCI account with Github Repository.

 7. Add the Github Repository as a Project in CircleCI, start following it.
-Add the required environment variables such as KUBERNETES_SERVER, KUBERNETES_TOKEN, DOCKER_USERNAME etc in the project.
+Add the required environment variables such as KUBERNETES_SERVER, KUBERNETES_TOKEN, DOCKER_USERNAME, KUBERNETES_CLUSTER_CERTIFICATE etc in the project.

 8. Commit all the script files in Github Repository.